idealo/imagededup/README.md

 where *filename* is the file for which duplicates are to be plotted.

 ##### Options
-- *image_dir*: Optional, directory where all image files are present.
+- *image_dir*: Directory where all image files are present.

 - *duplicate_map*: A dictionary representing retrieved duplicates with filenames as key and a list of retrieved duplicate filenames as value.